benjymous/annotations/sandman/sandman-special1.md

 and Potmos, "Destiny, Fate"; Homerically, Potmos was always evil and usually meant death.
 	Panel 4:  It is perhaps jarring to see Delirium, and not Delight.
-Evidently the transformation occured prior to Greece's Heroic Age.
+Evidently the transformation occurred prior to Greece's Heroic Age.
 The only evidence we have to the contrary is Destiny's portrait of Delight as a young girl wearing relatively modern clothes; that, perhaps, might be an automatically updating portrait.
 Delirium has said the "Delight was a long